 Mindfulness Meditation Therapy

 Third, mindfulness meditation therapy for drug addiction is a relaxation tool that brings attention to only the present moment.
 Uniquely, it was developed from Eastern medicine to help participants find peace, like yoga.
 In other words, MMT therapists will guide you through breathing and focus exercises on calming your mind.
-Accordingly, you’ll lower your stress while becoming more self-aware of inner thoughts.
+Accordingly, you’ll lower your stress while becoming more self-aware of your inner thoughts.

 Experiential Therapy

 Fourth, experiential therapy for drug addiction is a non-traditional approach that focuses on healing by doing activities.
 For example, it could involve rafting, skiing, hiking, painting, and more.
-Generally, the fun recreational activities help clients release pent-up emotions and relieve their inner turmoil.
+Generally, fun recreational activities help clients release pent-up emotions and relieve their inner turmoil.
 As such, you’ll redirect your energy to productive leisure hobbies rather than using drugs.

 Biofeedback Therapy

 Lastly, biofeedback therapy is a relatively new method that teaches addicts to control biological processes.
-In particular, therapists will use electronic machines to monitor bodily functions like your heart rate.
+In particular, therapists will use electronic machines to monitor bodily functions like heart rate.
 Next, you’ll learn how to relax your body’s response to stress consciously.
 Thereupon, you can stop the anxiety and drug cravings that certain stimuli can trigger.

 Start Therapy for Drug Addiction Now

-Has your substance abuse spiraled out of control?
+Has your substance use spiraled out of control?
 Then, Crestview Recovery is the place to turn.
 Markedly, our Portland drug treatment center offers a wide range of therapies.
 In detail, our trained team uses holistic therapies to treat complex addiction disorders after detox.
 Frequently, we perform dual diagnosis treatment to address addiction plus mental health.
 Further, we have an extended care program to monitor client progress long term.
 Our treatment choices include:

 Don’t keep hiding and denying your drug problem.
 Instead, talk about your struggles honestly with a licensed therapist.
 Notably, Crestview Recovery has master’s level clinicians ready to listen to your story.
-Therefore, call 8662620531 today to schedule a Portland therapy session.
+Therefore, call 866.262.0531 today to schedule a Portland therapy session.